LiveSuggest

 Where LiveSuggest Stands

 LiveSuggest is built around the no-recording model.
 It processes meeting audio in real time — via your microphone or browser tab audio sharing — and discards the audio immediately after processing.
 No bot joins your call.
 No recording is created.
 No audio is stored on any server.
+Our privacy policy and consent page document exactly what is processed and why.

 Frequently Asked Questions